 What Is Diabetic Retinopathy?

 Diabetic retinopathy is a serious eye condition that can permanently damage important structures in the eye, like the blood vessels and retina.
 Caused by uncontrolled and elevated blood sugar levels, diabetes-related complications can make the blood vessels in your eyes expand, leak, or become clogged.
 These issues inhibit blood from properly flowing and providing essential nutrients to your eyes.
 If the symptoms start to occur, you have an increased risk of experiencing serious eye problems, such as retinal detachment, glaucoma, macular edema, and partial or total vision loss.
 Because you do not experience diabetic retinopathy symptoms until the more advanced stages of this condition, we highly recommend scheduling annual visits to avoid any long-term damage.
-Proudly helping our Lake Worth, FL and Delray Beach, FL communities, please schedule a consultation if you have diabetes so we can help you monitor your eye health or talk about treatments for diabetic retinopathy.
+Palm Beach Eye Center offers treatment for diabetic retinopathy in Lake Worth, FL and Delray Beach, FL.
+Please schedule a consultation if you have diabetes so we can help you monitor your eye health or talk about treatments for diabetic retinopathy.

 How Is Diabetic Retinopathy Treated?